kaiyote/lit-component-library-talk/public/slides/02-enter-lit.md

 leak out, and styles from the host application can't leak in (except for fonts and css custom properties).
 What this really means is your component will look exactly as its supposed to look in all circumstances, no matter what the host application is doing style-wise.
+- You can add lit and any component built with it to any page, as drop in replacements for existing framework components.